Trocano Araretama REDD Project

 The Trocano project area is at-risk from deforestation, threatening the existence of the entire natural ecosystem of the forest.
 It is located in the Municipality of Borba, in the Amazonas State of Brazil.
 By preventing deforestation, the project generates measurable environmental and community benefits for local populations and the wider Amazon region.

-Latest News from the Trocano Araretama Project
+Latest Posts from the Trocano Project REDD Instagram

 The Trocano Araretama REDD+ Project